gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 magician put her hand on my chest.
 "Better?" she asked.

 I nodded.
 The itch was gone.
-That felt like something I ought to celebrate, but I was bone-tired and sopping wet, and---saints, what the hell was I going to tell Sehdie?
+That felt like something I ought to celebrate, but I was bone-tired and sopping wet, and—saints, what the hell was I going to tell Sehdie?
 And what in the doubled hells with hot sauce was I going to say to Tessor?

 I raised my palms.
 "Yes, thank you.
-I am honored that---"
+I am honored that—"

 She took her hand from my chest.
 "Save your honor, boy, that's someone else's job.
 He's safe."
 The last was directed to the guardsman standing at my elbow.
 He nodded.

-"What's going to---" I started, but she was already walking away.
+"What's going to—" I started, but she was already walking away.

 "Come on," the guardsman said.
 "Captain's going to want to talk to you."

 "Wait!
 I have to tell my mother.
-And---and my girl."
+And—and my girl."

 "Nope," he said sympathetically.
 "Right now, the only thing you have to do is come with me, because the captain wants to talk to you."